merenlab/merenlab.org/software/anvio/help/programs/anvi-import-taxonomy-for-genes/index.md

   display: true
 ---

-Import gene-level taxonomy into an anvi&#39;o contigs database..
+Import gene-level taxonomy into an anvi&#39;o contigs database.

 See **[program help menu](../../../vignette#anvi-import-taxonomy-for-genes)** or go back to the **[main page](../../)** of anvi'o programs and artifacts.